menu icon

 Instructions

-• Add sugar, water, and raspberries into a medium-sized pot on medium-hight heat.
+• Add sugar, water, and raspberries to a medium saucepan over medium-high heat.

-• Simmer for 12 minutes, mixing occasionally.
-Do not boil the syrup.
-Lower the heat if needed.
+• Simmer for 12 minutes, stirring occasionally, until the sauce has thickened.
+Do not boil.
+Reduce heat if needed.

-• Remove from heat and let cool for at least 15-20 minutes.
+• Remove from heat and let cool for 15–20 minutes.

-• Strain the syrup using a fine mesh strainer and a spoon to extract as much as possible.
+• Strain the mixture through a fine-mesh sieve, pressing with a spoon to extract as much liquid as possible.

 Notes